 - Add Add a new record to the Readerware database.
 Readerware will extract the data from the web page and add a new record to the database.
 This is the default drop action. - Replace Replace the currently selected record with data from the web.
 Readerware will extract all the data from the web page and replace the existing database contents with the new data.
 If there is data in fields that were not available on the web, the database field contents are unchanged. - Update Update the currently selected record with data from the web.
-Readerware will extract all the data from the web page but only database fields that are currently empty will be changed.

-• Get new images - Readerware will extract images from the web page and add or replace the current database images.
+Readerware will extract all the data from the web page but only database fields that are currently empty will be changed. - Get new images Readerware will add or replace the current database images with the new images.
+You can drag & drop an image file (a GIF or JPG file) from your hard drive or the web.
+You can also drag & drop an entire web page and Readerware will extract just the images.